WonderingAboutAI/Blog-Generator-GPT-4/README.md

 Incorporates additional insights, examples, and/or style guidelines provided through a supporting text file, enhancing the relevancy and depth of the generated content.

 ### Output Management
-Outputs the blog post section titles and copy into a CSV file and a text file.
+Outputs the blog post section titles, outline content, and blog content into a CSV file with three columns labaled Section Name, Outline Content, and Blog Content.
+Outputs the blog copy into a text file.

 ## Usage